s10boi/dynamic_hypno_generator/README.md

 #### Providing Arguments
 You can provide the following arguments when running the program with `uv`:
 - `-t <text_filepath>`: Specify a different text file to use for the hypnosis lines.
-This will override the `text_filepath` in the config file.
+This will override the default `lines.txt` file in the project root.
 - `-c <config_filepath>`: Specify a different config file to use.
 This will override the `config.json` file in the project root.

 For example, to run the program with a different text file and config file, you would use: